HoodedUnicorn/Awoken-Windows/README.md

 * It will check if the folder C:\ProgramData\Awoken exists and create it if necessary.
 * It will disable the sleep and screen timeout settings.
-* It will start the Python script (awoken.py) that will prevent the system from going to sleep and simulate user activity.
+* It will start the Python script (awoken.exe) that will prevent the system from going to sleep and simulate user activity.
 <br> Follow the Prompts
 <br>
 The batch script will prompt you to press Enter after each section.
 Press Enter to proceed to the next section: <br>